 - Make sure your salespeople follow up with both attendees and non-attendees

-After reviewing all these vertical marketing books, I recommend Wiley’s Digital Marketing for Dummies for all beginners and early intermediate practitioners and any of the other books on the list for intermediate to advanced marketers.
+After reviewing all these vertical marketing books, I again recommend Wiley’s Digital Marketing for Dummies for all beginners and early intermediate practitioners and any of the other books on the list for intermediate to advanced marketers.